piotrmacha/union-api-plugin-template/README.md

 All headers in `Gothic/` must not contain `#pragma once` or any include guards, because we need to load them for every engine version.
-That's way the includes are in one file, and you should not include other `Gothic/` files inside them.
-Including external files (like `YourProjectName/`) is fine and files in it should have `#pragma once` or include guards.
+That's way the includes are in one file, and you should not include other `Gothic/` files inside themselves (excl. `Gothic.hpp` and module roots).
+Including external files (like `YourProjectName/`) is fine and there you should use `#pragma once` or include guards.

+For an example of this structure, you can have a look at [zBassMusic](https://github.com/Silver-Ore-Team/zBassMusic).

 ### Gothic UserAPI

-Gothic UserAPI files are included by Gothic API in that order:
+Gothic UserAPI files are included in that order:

 ```
 userapi/